jonlpersson/ed-latimore/site/_posts/2023-02-07-25-boxing-tips-for-both-beginners-and-professionals.md

 ![Getting into boxing shape](/assets/images/drafts/boxing-in-shape.jpeg "Getting into boxing shape"){: width="500" height="625"}

-If you follow this simple boxing workout, you’ll be in better shape than nearly every boxer, regardless of weight class.
+If you follow this simple boxing workout, you’ll be in better shape than nearly every boxer, regardless of weight class.&nbsp;

 When I followed this routine (combined with the running routine I gave above), I never got tired during a fight, regardless of how hard I pushed myself.